 My college experience truly shaped who I am today.
 Since imposter syndrome is very much real, I believe it’s important to remark upon your accomplishments.
 So here I am remarking…

-I’m very proud of my academic accomplishments.
-However, I value my collegiate experience because it solidified my love for storytelling.
-With a concentration in creative writing, I developed a love for all stories in all forms.
-From Shakespeare to Screenplays to WB Yeats, I love stories.
-Further, I found my voice that I want to share stories in and a voice that I hope outlives me.
-I’m unsure of where life will take me, but what I know for sure is that I will acquire many anecdotes and I won’t be afraid to tell them.
+I’m proud of my academic achievements, but college truly shaped my love for storytelling.
+From Shakespeare to Screenplays to Cosmopolitan, I love stories.
+I love stories so much that I want to share stories, about myself, about others, about my favorite restaurants, or my favorite cities.
+I’m unsure of where life will take me, but what I know for sure is that I will have many tales to tell along the way.